himanimanjunath/simplify/README.md

 When we hit walls while working (like unhiding cnn.com’s header), the help we received from our hackathon sponsors and directors was technically valuable and inspiring.

-## Try It Out
+## Try It Out!
 1. Clone this repo
 2. Open `chrome://extensions`
 3. Enable **Developer Mode**
 4. Click **Load unpacked**
 5. Select this folder
-6. Click the extension icon → try toggling simplify
+6. Click the extension icon → try out simplify :)

 ### Planned Features
 * Per-site customization